 The Q&A gives a high level overview of key issues including corporate entities and acquisition methods, preliminary agreements, main documents, warranties and indemnities, acquisition financing, signing and closing, tax, employees, pensions, competition and environmental issues.

-To compare answers across multiple jurisdictions, visit the Private Acquisitions Country Q&A tool.
+To compare answers across multiple jurisdictions, visit the Private mergers and acquisitions Country Q&A tool.

-This Q&A is part of the global guide to private mergers and acquisitions law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/privateacquisitions-guide.
+This Q&A is part of the global guide to private acquisitions law.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/privateacquisitions-mjg.

 Corporate entities and acquisition methods

 The law offers a variety of legal forms (for example, corporations and partnerships) that are subject to specific corporate laws and tax rules.